-- Using online booking for ferries and cars is encouraged.
+- Encourage online booking for ferries and cars.

-- Using floor stickers to direct and maintain social distancing (for a distance of one and a half meters) and prevent crowding (such as at the embarkation and disembarkation points, at entrances and exits, and at security checkpoints).
+- Using floor stickers to direct and maintain social distancing (of one and a half meters) and prevent crowding (at the embarkation and disembarkation points, at entrances and exits, and at security checkpoints).

 - Provide hand sanitizers and sanitary papers at the reception desks and at the entrances.